-We provide babies and toddlers with what they need: a safe world, rich with opportunities to actively explore, with books, songs, and a lot of listening and responding to their vocalisations and words.
+At Bright Horizons we provide babies with what they need: a safe world, rich with opportunities to actively explore, with books, songs, and a lot of listening and responding to their vocalisations and words.

 A child’s third year is a time of huge change: the experience is similar to adolescence in that it is transitional.
 In the same way that adolescence stands between childhood and adulthood, two year-olds are moving from the total dependence of babyhood to the more independent, mobile world of preschoolers.
 At this age children are exploring their powers to communicate, to move purposely, to assert their independence and individuality, and to control their important bodily functions.

 At Bright Horizons we provide the manageable challenges and relaxed environment that two to three year olds need.
 Staff understand the frequent changes in moods, interests, and capabilities and provide calm, consistent care and supportive teaching.

 As children move into the independence of the preschool years the programme for learning develops into a more structured pace of meaningful and purposeful learning, where children are encouraged to approach the world with curiosity and with a positive disposition to learn.
 At this stage children need confidence and the skills and desire to think for themselves, to solve problems, to work with others, to communicate, and to gain an increasing understanding of the world and how it works.

 The Bright Horizons programme for learning is designed to lay the pedagogical foundations that prepare every child to: